 Until you've smoked turkey burgers you haven't cooked them to their potential.
 Smoking gives ground turkey burgers a deep flavor & helps them stay moist.
 They are delicious and easy!

 Everyone loves burgers!
 There isn't anything much better than taking a big bite out of a juicy burger.
 When my wife announces "burgers are for dinner" there is usually a mixed reaction from the kids...and me.
 First question, beef or turkey?
-When I hear burgers, I think of a big, medium-rare 8oz juicy grilled beef yumminess.
+When I hear burgers, I think of a big, medium-rare 8oz juicy grilled or smoked beef burgers.
 When I hear it is turkey, I think of a baked gray piece of dry turkey meat.
 My point is, people love burgers, but they want and expect flavor-packed meat.
 How do we achieve that with turkey?

 How to Make Smoked Turkey Burgers

 Step One: To start, take your ground turkey place it in a large bowl season it.
 Salt and pepper are fine, I might also suggest some onion and garlic.
 Using dry ingredients is fine for this, the juice from the turkey will be absorbed by the seasoning and add more flavor to the burger.
-I have also just used my favorite steak rub and sprinkle about a tablespoon per pound of meat and just combine it through the ground meat.
+I have also just used my favorite steak rub and sprinkle about a tablespoon per pound of meat and just combine it through the lean ground turkey meat.

-Step Two: Next, make the meat into patties.
+Step Two: Next, make the meat mixture into turkey burger patties.
 It really doesn't matter the size of turkey you make.
 Just make sure the patties will fit nicely with your buns (if having buns).
 Your average pattie will be about 6 oz, so a pound of ground turkey will make about three patties.

 Expert Tip: Ground turkey can get a little sticky, so I recommend preheating your smoker and wiping the grates with a little cooking oil so that they don't stick too much.